bitsadmincom/bitsadminblog.github.io/_posts/2023-08-15-living-off-the-foreign-land.md

 Another example is a tool called pivotnacci[^11] written by Eloy Pérez (@Zer1t0) which can be used to pivot over a compromised webserver into the network in which the webserver is located.
 The tools consist of a script (`.aspx`, `.jsp` or `.php`) which is placed on the webserver and a Python script which is executed on the attacker side, connects to the webserver.
 Once connected to the webserver, the Python script locally opens up a SOCKS port which can be used to pivot into the network in which the webserver resides.

 Many more tools are available which are available which offer some kind of SOCKS support.
-Things to consider when looking for tools is:
+Aspects to consider when looking for tools are:
 1. Support for reverse a reverse SOCKS connection: When launched on the victim system, it connects back to the attacker, and then opens a SOCKS listener on the attacker system providing access to the network the victim system is connected to;
 2. Support for outgoing proxy: Regularly corporate environments restrict the ports.
 This usually means systems are able to connect to just the web ports (`80`, `443`) and in addition require clients to go over an outgoing proxy server to access the Internet;
 3. Support for proxy authentication: In case a proxy is required to access the Internet, some might also require some type of authentication like basic, NTLM or Kerberos.
 In case the SOCKS software uses the winhttp.dll library, going over the proxy and if needed authenticating to it is handled transparently.
 If that library is not used, the proxy server address and credentials might have to be specified explicitly.
-Generally, C2 software under the hood takes care of any corporate proxy that might be in place, which is then also used transparently when the SOCKS functionality of the software implant is activated.
+Generally, C2 software under the hood takes care of any corporate proxy that might be in place, which is then also used transparently when the SOCKS functionality of the software implant is activated;
 4. Optionally: Type of SOCKS that is supported and which features of the protocol are implemented: Most tools support SOCKS4A, various tools also SOCKS5, but only a few of the tools supporting SOCKS5 also implement the UDP ASSOCIATE feature.

 The list of tools that I have taken a look at can be found in [Appendix A: Comparison of SOCKS tools](#appendix-a-comparison-of-socks-tools).